webplatform/docs/guides/the_html_head/index.md

 </body>
 </html></syntaxhighlight>

 If you open this example in a web browser and click the link, you'll be asked to confirm your action.
-This is just a quick example of scripting and is far from best practice these days.
+This is just a quick example of scripting and is far from best practice, but simply illustrates the functionality.
 Other tutorials will deal with JavaScript best practices and teach you JavaScript techniques in depth, but don't worry about that for now.

 == Stop right there!
-Inline CSS and JavaScript is not too clever! ==
+Using inline CSS and JavaScript is not too clever! ==

-Strong words, yes, but there is one thing you need to remember when you build web sites: you should re-use your code as much as possible.
+Strong words, yes, but there is one thing you must remember when you build web sites: you should re-use your code as much as possible.
 Adding site-wide styles and scripts into each and every one of your pages doesn't make much sense &mdash; on the contrary, it makes it harder to maintain a complete site and bloats the individual documents unnecessarily.

 It is much better to put your styles and scripts in external files, and import them into your HTML files where needed, so you only need to update them in one place if changes need to be made.
 For JavaScript, you do this using <code>script</code> elements that have no script inside them, but instead link to an external file using a <code>src</code> attribute, as seen in the code below.